Never Assume the outcomes

 Let’s again assume that you’ve antibodies against the latest Coronavirus.
 Now, would that suggest that you won’t get sick again?
 The reinfection Problem is “a mystery.
 We don’t know because the virus is still brand fresh.

 Antibody kits: A relevant case.
 Some patients from China, South Korea, and Japan left the hospital after having screened negative for the disease and were subsequently readmitted.
 Even more, these people again came out positive for the illness.
 We don’t know exactly yet, but typically, certain viruses can’t re-infect people for months or years.
-The samples used on the PCR test likely gave false negatives.
+The samples used on the PCR likely gave false negatives.

 It is also possible for people to start excreting viral fragments that occur after the disease has passed in research.
 The rectal swabs and stool culture stay healthy for around a month, which has little to do with the transmission.
-There are all pieces of digested infection.
+There are all pieces of digested HPV infection.
 There are some positive indicators of defence being provided by pathogens.
 One represents the serum treatment.
 Here, the doctors spin off portions of the blood that contain pathogens from Covid-19 patients.
 They then give it to ill persons.

 In a sample of 10 patients, the conditions of those people being provided with the survivors’ serum “significantly enhanced.”
 The research is too limited to be conclusive.
 However, it does indicate that it may be a smart strategy for more prominent serum antibody test kits.